MS Vesteralen

 MS Vesteralen Wiki

-Vesteralen cruise ship is named after the ever first Hurtigruten ship, and also after the Norwegian archipelago in which is situated Stokmarknes - the first home port of the line.
-The vessel is one of the smallest in the fleet of the Norwegian coastal voyage operator Hurtigruten (cruise and ferry services).
+The Vesteralen is named after Hurtigruten’s very first ship and also after the Norwegian archipelago where Stokmarknes — the line’s first homeport — is located.
+She is one of the smallest vessels in Hurtigruten’s Norwegian coastal voyage fleet.

-The Vesteralen ship was built in Norway for 158 million Norwegian Kroner.
+MS Vesteralen was built in Norway at a cost of 158 million Norwegian Kroner.
 She was refitted in 1989 in Germany (Bremen) to increase passenger capacity.
-The vessel has comfortable interior - passengers will find rich Norwegian art collection on display, intimate, crowd-free lounges for relaxation during the trip, as well as live music in the nighttime lounge.
+The vessel features a comfortable interior with a rich Norwegian art collection on display, intimate and crowd-free lounges for relaxation during the voyage, and live music in the nighttime lounge.

-Since 2010, MS Vesteralen cruises primarily along Norway's coast.
-Many use the vessel as transportation (ferry).
-On its itinerary route, the ship transports travellers and goods to remote villages, many located between the Norwegian fjords.
-Sailings start in Port Bergen end up 1,500 miles to the north in Port Kirkenes (near Russia's border), before making way back down and doing it all over again.
-Itinerary highlights include the Lofoten Islands and North Cape - the northernmost point of Continental Europe.
+Since 2010, MS Vesteralen has cruised primarily along Norway’s coast.
+Many travelers use the vessel as a ferry.
+Along her itinerary, she transports passengers and cargo to remote villages, many located deep within Norwegian fjords.
+Voyages begin in Port Bergen and travel 1,500 miles north to Port Kirkenes (near the Russian border), before making the return southbound.
+Itinerary highlights include the Lofoten Islands and the North Cape — the northernmost point of Continental Europe.

-Norwegian coastal cruise passengers can opt for 5-11 nights stays, with the full 12-day sailing from Bergen to Kirkenes, then going back southbound.
-In most ports of call are offered Hurtigruten-sponsored excursions and tours.
-A ceremony "Crossing the Arctic Circle” welcomes newcomers.
-On Hurtigruten Norwegian coastal voyages, the line offers flight-cruise package deals.
-Bookings are protected with ATOL Certificate.
-ATOL stands for "Air Travel Organisers' Licensing" (Civil Aviation Authority, UK).
+Norwegian coastal cruise passengers can choose itineraries of 5 to 11 nights, with the full 12-day voyage sailing from Bergen to Kirkenes and back.
+In most ports of call, Hurtigruten offers guided excursions and tours.
+A traditional “Crossing the Arctic Circle” ceremony welcomes first-time travelers.
+On Hurtigruten’s Norwegian coastal voyages, the line also offers flight–cruise package deals protected by an ATOL Certificate (ATOL: “Air Travel Organisers' Licensing,” issued by the UK Civil Aviation Authority).

-In October 2020, the Vesteralen ship entered drydock at Kleven Verft (shipyard in Ulsteinvik Norway).
-The refit and refurbishment project included redesigning several passenger areas (on 3 decks).
-During drydock 2017 the ship was upgraded with new engines.
-Hurtigruten plans to use MS Vesteralen on the Bergen-Kirkenes route through 2030.
+In October 2020, MS Vesteralen entered drydock at Kleven Verft (shipyard in Ulsteinvik, Norway).
+The refit and refurbishment project included redesigning several passenger areas across three decks.
+During her 2017 drydock, the vessel was upgraded with new engines.
+Hurtigruten plans to operate MS Vesteralen on the Bergen–Kirkenes route through 2030.